Characterisation-Virtual-Laboratory/CVL_Community/_posts/2020UQ/CVLWiener/2020-08-10-CVLWiener.md

     **There are known connection issues with this step and the team is working to fix this.**
     **You may need to hit the *LOGOUT* button to *start* the desktop launch.**<br>
     <br>
-      - If you see a blank screen with ‘No recent connections’, please click the top right drop down menu and  select ‘log-out’.
-It'll take you to the Desktop.
+      - If you see a blank screen with ‘No recent connections’, please click the top right dropdown menu and select ‘log-out’.
+This will take you to the desktop.
         <details>
         <summary>Click to see the screenshot</summary>
         <img src="../assets/images/wiener/wiener_norecentconnections.png" alt="ConnectionError">